 Regarding copper, the EPA action limit and public health goal is 1.3 ppm (parts per million or mg/L).
 Orlando has an average of 0.6 ppm of copper in its taps.
 According to the water quality report, there are sampling sites that have more than 1.3 ppm of copper in Orlando, albeit these sites make up less than 10% of all samples.

 The lead situation in Orlando is a bit better.
-No sites have higher lead levels than the EPA action limits, but the average lead level in Orlando’s taps is 3 ppb (parts per billion).
+The average lead level in Orlando’s taps is 3 ppb (parts per billion).

 Although this number is lower than the EPA action limit of 15 ppb, the agency and medical authorities don’t consider any level of lead safe in drinking water.
 In fact, the agency has set its public health goal regarding this dangerous heavy metal at zero (see the NPDWRs table linked above).